Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/Shader.md

 # Shader Settings

-The Shader Settings provides basic settings that are not specific to  cel-shading but are needed for general CG.
+The Shader Settings provide basic settings that are not specific to  cel-shading but are needed for general CG.

 - [Culling Mode](#culling-Mode)
 - [Auto Render Queue](#auto-render-queue)